rhomobile/rhoconnect-java/README.md

         <optional>false</optional>
     </dependency>

-You must also add the rhoconnect-java jar to your Maven 2 project.
-At this moment rhoconnect-plugin jar is not available in Maven public repositories and you need install the jar manually into your Maven's local repository.
+You must also add the rhoconnect-java and rhoconnect-java-api jars to your Maven project.
+At this moment they are not available in Maven public repositories and you need install the jar manually into your Maven's local repository.
-Download the `rhoconnect-java-1.0.0.jar` jar file and put it into your hard drive, and issue the following Maven's command:

     :::term
+	$ mvn install:install-file -Dfile=/path-to-jar/rhoconnect-java-api-1.0.0.jar -DgroupId=com.msi.rhoconnect.api \
+	  -DartifactId=rhoconnect-java-api -Dversion=1.0.0 -Dpackaging=jar
-	$ mvn install:install-file -Dfile=/path-to-jar/rhoconnect-java-1.0.1.jar -DgroupId=com.rhomobile.rhoconnect  -DartifactId=rhoconnect-java -Dversion=1.0.1 -Dpackaging=jar
+	$ mvn install:install-file -Dfile=/path-to-jar/rhoconnect-java-1.0.2.jar \
+	  -DgroupId=com.rhomobile.rhoconnect  -DartifactId=rhoconnect-java -Dversion=1.0.2 -Dpackaging=jar

 Now, the `rhoconnect-java` jar library is included into your Maven local repository.
 In the RhoconnectJavaSample application, you would add this code to the pom.xml file.